 However, the prosecution does not need to have physical evidence to prove someone guilty of a sex offense.
 State and federal rules of evidence consider a witnesses’ testimony equivalent to physical evidence.

 Thus, at least in theory, a conviction for a sex offense can stand on one person’s testimony.
-Thus, anyone facing an Ohio sex crime should immediately discuss their case with an experienced criminal defense attorney to develop an effective defense, regardless of whether the allegations are false.
+Thus, anyone facing an Ohio sex crime should immediately discuss their case with a Dayton sex crimes defense attorney to develop an effective defense, regardless of whether the allegations are false.

 Defending Against False Sexual Assault Allegations